 Storing them is SO easy – at least for us.
 We had several huge wicker baskets in the house and we would wash them, put them in the sun outside, and then throw them in the basket without even folding.

 Washing Cloth Diapers

-When it comes to Cloth Diapers, you will also want to avoid ANY and ALL Fabric Softeners and dryer sheets.
-If you DO need to use something in the rinse cycle you can use Vinegar (1/2 c. per load).
+When it comes to Cloth Diapers, you will also want to avoid using fabric softeners and dryer sheets.
+If you do need to use something in the rinse cycle you can use 1/2 C. vinegar in the rinse cycle.

 Wet or Dry Pail?

-Instead, you can opt for a Dry Pail, which allows you to toss the dirty diapers in there, and wash every 2-3 days.
-You’ll want to use a Wet Liner in that pail, as it makes it easier for you to pull out on wash day, and dump in the washer.
-Then flip the wet liner inside out and throw in WITH the diapers.
+Instead, you can opt for a dry pail, which allows you to toss the dirty diapers in there, and wash every other day.
+You’ll want to use a wet liner in that pail, as it makes it easier for you to pull out on wash day, and dump in the washer.
+Then flip the wet liner inside out and throw in with the diapers.

 Let the wet liner air dry and then put back in the bucket or can as a liner and continue on.

 When washing your cloth diapers, you’ll want to rinse on cold, then wash on hot with 1/4 of the detergent you would use versus a regular load.
 It’s important you don’t overdo it with detergent as if you do, the build up will rise in the diapers and it’ll cause the diapers to smell later on over time.

 Then, do a second wash on hot to rid of all the residue and rinse one last time on cold.
 We use our back patio to hang them on a garment rack – except in the cooler weather, then we would hang the covers and dry the pocket diapers sans covers in the dryer before throwing back into the basket.